 - Creating a lower-third bar in After Effects

 - Combining layer styles and effects to enhance the final look

-Hi, I'm Chris Meyer of Chris Design.
-Now I'd like to share with Premiere Pro users how to use my favorite tool, After Effects, to extend the capabilities of Premiere.
-To do so, we're going to use a very simple example of using After Effects to create some nice Lower Third bars for a project in Premiere.
-We'll start with different approaches to get clips from Premiere into After Effects, using Shape Layers and Linear Gradient Fills in After Effects to create that lower thirds bar, applying Layer Styles and Effects to stylize the bar, creating text, using Text Animation presets to create some fun moment, improving the readability of the text, and how to reuse your work on other clips.
-We'll then take advantage of Adobe Dynamic Link to bring After Effects work back into Premiere, but still be able to update it live inside After Effects.
-To take advantage of Dynamic Link between Premiere Pro and After Effects, you'll need to have either the Production Premium or Master Collection Suites.
-Now I haven't been using After Effects in Premiere Pro CS 5.5, but everything I'm going to show you works all the way back to CS3.
-And even if you just have After Effects, I think you'll pickup some useful tips on how to use these features, and how to think about your design when you're creating nice lower thirds.
+- Hi, I'm Chris Meyer of Chris Design, and I'd like to share with Premiere Pro users how to use my favorite tool, After Effects, to extend the capabilities of Premiere.
+To do so, we're going to use a very simple example using After Effects to create some nice Lower Third bars for a project in Premiere.
+We'll start with different approaches to get clips from Premiere into After Effects using Shape Layers and Linear Gradient Fills in After Effects to create that Lower Third's bar.
+Applying Layer Styles and Effects to stylize the bar.
+Creating text, using Text Animation Presets to create some fun movement.

+Improving the readability of the text, and how to reuse your work on other clips.
+We'll then take advantage of Adobe Dynamic Link to bring your After Effects work back into premier but still be able to update it live inside After Effects.
+To take advantage of Dynamic Link between Premiere Pro and After Effects, you'll need to have, either the Production Premium or Master Collection suites.
+Now, I happen to be using After Effects and Premiere Pro CS5.5, but everything I'm going to show you works all the way back to CS 3.
+And even if you just have After Effects, I think you'll pick up useful tips on how to use these features and how to think about your design when you're creating nice lower thirds.

 So without further ado, let's dive into Premiere and get our files into After Effects.